d-kleine/AZ_AI-Engineering/project3_AI-Enriched-Corporate-Training-Catalog/README.md

 - Allows querying for information such as article titles, authors, abstracts, publication dates, and digital object identifiers (DOIs).
 - Facilitates retrieval of metadata and content from Springer's collection of scientific and technical publications.

-The metadata will be retrieved via API through the [Springer Nature's Developer portal](https://dev.springernature.com/).
-The API will be read through a lookup function based on .NET provided [here](./step_3_enrichments/Function), deployed with Azure Function as a Function app.
+The metadata will be retrieved via API through the [Springer Nature's Developer Portal](https://dev.springernature.com/).
+The API will be read through a lookup function based on .NET provided [here](./step_3_enrichments/Function), deployed with Azure Functions as a Functions app.

 ## Implementation